IKIM-Essen/ClusterDocs/docs/data/data-lifecycle-tldr.md

 Create a deliberate, reviewable archive set containing data, documentation, metadata, provenance, checksums, and the retention decision.

-## 5. End with a verified Coscine archive
+## 5. Prepare for a future verified Coscine archive

 Coscine is the planned final lifecycle point for an eligible retained dataset.
-The RCC-to-Coscine integration is **planned and not yet a live self-service transfer**.
-Project approval, Coscine eligibility, a suitable resource type, and the supported transfer route must be confirmed before real data moves.
+The RCC-to-Coscine integration is **not yet released; it is planned and not yet a live self-service transfer**.
+Project approval, Coscine eligibility, a suitable resource type, and an announced supported transfer route must be confirmed before real data moves.

-The intended archive handoff is:
+After the service is released, the intended archive handoff is:

 1. the project owner proposes a frozen archive set;
 2. governance and destination eligibility are reviewed;